javigonz/termicaDesign-api/README.md

 - Nodejs
 - Static module bundler with Webpack
-- Lambdasfunctions to expose each endpoint
+- Lambda functions to expose each endpoint
 - Deploy in AWS with Serverless Framework

 # Setup